sheenasli/se_project_coffeeshop/README.md

 - A custom form
 - CSS animation and transform

+## Links

+- The project can be seen live using this https://sheenasli.github.io/se_project_coffeeshop/

 ## Plan on improving the project

 -add custom loading widget while page is loading